eunid/netid-sdk-ios/README.md

 ## Initialize NetIDService

+The `NetIdService` is the main interface to communicate with the netID SDK.
+It handles all the communication with the backend services and provides ui elements for the autherization flow.

 First you need to assign a delegate of type 'NetIdServiceDelegate' for recieving all callbacks made by the `NetIdService`.
 ```swift
 NetIdService.sharedInstance.registerListener(self)